-- Check tire pressure when the tires are cold (after the car has been parked for more than 3 hours or driven less than 1 mile/1.6 km). - Tire pressure may increase as much as 41 kPa (6 psi) when the tire is hot, so NEVER ADJUST tire pressure when the tires are hot. - Never inflate load range B tires to more than 220 kPa (32 psi) cold. - Cars with luggage racks or cartop carriers DO NOT have greater load limits than those on the label.
+- Check tire pressure when the tires are cold (after the car has been parked for more than 3 hours or driven less than 1 mile/1.6 km). - Tire pressure may increase as much as 6 psi (41 kPa) when the tire is hot, so NEVER ADJUST tire pressure when the tires are hot. - Never inflate load range B tires to more than 32 psi (220 kPa) cold. - Cars with luggage racks or cartop carriers DO NOT have greater load limits than those on the label.